 I was a 2013 Fellow with the Washington D.C.-based think-tank New America foundation, a 2012 Encore Fellow with Encore.org, and a visiting artist at the MacDowell Colony and the 18th Street Arts Center.
 I have an MFA in Creative Non-Fiction Writing from Columbia University, and currently volunteer as a mentor-editor with the Op-Ed Project.

 I've also done communications consulting for fair trade groups, family law reform organizations and pro-social businesses.
-I am currently offering book doctoring, ghostwriting and book editing services.

 I did my first story-on-stage this past December.